curl/curl/docs/libcurl/libcurl-security.md

 Relatedly, be aware that in situations when you have problems with libcurl and ask someone for help, everything you reveal in order to get best possible help might also impose certain security related risks.
-Host names, user names, paths, operating system specifics, etc. (not to mention passwords of course) may in fact be used by intruders to gain additional information of a potential target.
+Hostnames, usernames, paths, operating system specifics, etc. (not to mention passwords of course) may in fact be used by intruders to gain additional information of a potential target.

 Be sure to limit access to application logs if they could hold private or security-related data.
-Besides the obvious candidates like user names and passwords, things like URLs, cookies or even file names could also hold sensitive data.
+Besides the obvious candidates like usernames and passwords, things like URLs, cookies or even filenames could also hold sensitive data.

 To avoid this problem, you must of course use your common sense.
 Often, you